Website Manager

 Who is paid in AYSO?

-AYSO is an all-volunteer organization.
-No one is paid except at the National Headquarters in California and then it’s only a few full-time people.
+Only Referees and a fee people at the National Headquarters in California.
 Everyone in our region volunteers their time so the kids will be able to play soccer.
-Please remember no one is paid, and all coaches, referees, the Regional Commissioner and the Board are giving freely of their valuable time so your child will have the opportunity to play soccer.
+Please remember all coaches, the Regional Commissioner and the Board are giving freely of their valuable time so your child will have the opportunity to play soccer.

 What about yelling at the coaches, referees?